O'Connor & Associates

 O'Connor & Associates was a Chicago-based options trading firm, with a particular emphasis on financial derivatives.
-The firm was founded in 1977 by John F. O'Connor and his brother-in-law, Robert J. Creamer.
+The firm was founded in 1977 by Edmund J O'Connor and his brother William O`Connor.
 In 1992, O'Connor & Associates was acquired by Swiss Bank Corporation.
 The acquisition was part of Swiss Bank's efforts to expand its options trading capabilities in the United States.
 At the time of the acquisition, O'Connor & Associates had over 500 employees and was one of the largest options trading firms in the world.

 After the acquisition, O'Connor & Associates continued to operate as a subsidiary of Swiss Bank Corporation.
 In 1998, Swiss Bank Corporation merged with Union Bank of Switzerland to form UBS.
 As part of the merger, O'Connor & Associates was integrated into UBS's investment banking division.
 The firm continued to operate as UBS O'Connor.

 UBS O'Connor

 As a result of the merger, UBS O'Connor now operates as a hedge fund, which is a distinct investment area within UBS Asset Management with complete independence in regard to investment decision-making.
 The business' capabilities cover a range of investment strategies, which seek to achieve risk-adjusted absolute returns with low correlation to most major asset classes and traditional investment benchmarks.

 O'Connor's capabilities cover a wide range of investment programs, which seek to achieve attractive risk-adjusted absolute returns with low correlation to most major asset classes and traditional investment benchmarks.
 In the new position, Blake Hiltabrand will be heading the company's global operations, while Bernard Ahkong and Casey Talbot will be the co-CIOs for the company's flagship Global Multi-Strategy portfolio.

 O'Connor managed $11 billion in hedge fund strategies as of June 1, 2022.